-The specific setup we consider [Fig.~\ref{fig:fig1}(a)] is an ensemble of $N$ atoms trapped in a lattice with spacing $a$ \footnote{We focus here on the one- and two-dimensional cases, but the arguments below can be analogously applied to three dimensions as well.}.
-We describe the internal level structure of the atoms with two relevant levels: the ground state $\left|\downarrow\right>$ and a Rydberg state $\left|\uparrow\right>$ \cite{Rydberg2, Ryd-QI}, coupled by a laser with Rabi frequency $\Omega$ and detuning $\Delta$.
-When two atoms (at positions $\mathbf{r}_k$ and $\mathbf{r}_m$) are in the Rydberg state they experience an interaction of strength $V_{km}$ which is parameterized as $V_{km}=C_\alpha/\left|\mathbf{r}_k-\mathbf{r}_m\right|^\alpha$.
-We will focus here on Rydberg $s$-states that interact via van-der-Waals (vdW) force and thus $\alpha=6$.
-Moreover, we consider here that the system is subject to noise (or dissipation) that leads to spontaneous radiative decay from the Rydberg state to the ground state at a rate $\Gamma$ and the dephasing of atomic superposition states at a rate $\gamma$ \cite{PRL-KinC,Marcuzzi14}.
+The specific setup we consider (figure~\ref{fig:fig1}) is an ensemble of $N$ atoms trapped in a lattice with spacing $a$.
+Note that while we focus here on the one- and two-dimensional cases, the arguments below can be analogously applied to three dimensions as well.
+We describe the internal level structure of the atoms with two relevant levels: the ground state $\left|\downarrow\right>$ and a highly excited (Rydberg) state $\left|\uparrow\right>$ \cite{Rydberg2, Ryd-QI}, coupled by a laser with Rabi frequency $\Omega$ and detuning $\Delta$.
+When two atoms (at positions $\mathbf{r}_k$ and $\mathbf{r}_m$) are in the Rydberg state they experience a long range interaction of strength $V_{km}$ which is parameterized as $V_{km}=C_\alpha/\left|\mathbf{r}_k-\mathbf{r}_m\right|^\alpha$.
+We will focus here on Rydberg $s$-states that interact via van der Waals (vdW) forces ($\alpha=6$).
+The corresponding Hamiltonian of this system, expressed in a rotating frame and after discarding fast-oscillating terms (i.e. in the Rotating Wave Approximation) yields